PixelOutlaw/spigot-plugin-parent/README.md

 ### CD / Making a Release

-Creating a GitHub release will make a new release with the version from the GitHub release name and publish it to the Sonatype staging repository.
-You will need ToppleTheNun to log into the Sonatype account and release the update to Maven Central from the staging repository.
+Creating a GitHub release will make a new release with the version from the GitHub release name and publish it to Maven Central.